 - Sprinkle garam masala, remaining barista (fried onions), lemon juice, food color (mixed in water), saffron milk, fresh coriander and mint leaves.

-- Close with a lid and seal with dough or foil.
-Place the vessel on medium high flame and put a heavy weight on top of the vessel.
-Reduce the flame and cook on low for another 30-40 minutes.
+- Place the vessel on medium high flame for 5 minutes by putting a heavy weight on top of the lid of the vessel.

-- Turn off the flame and leave the vessel on stove for another 20 minutes.
+- Turn off the flame and leave the vessel on stove for another 15 minutes.

 As we have used salt while cooking mutton pieces and while cooking rice, I recommend you to check for salt in between and adjust accordingly.